The end of a project life cycle often indicates that the project has been completed and the project completion report has been submitted.

 Here are some steps that a project manager can take to prioritize their work and reduce stress for themselves and their team members, as they approach a project’s completion.

 1. Make the review process simple

-Your deliverables are 99% there, but last-minute changes may be requested.
-You cannot afford to inject confusion into the project here, so it’s essential that your review process is incredibly transparent and clear.
+Your deliverables are almost ready, but last-minute changes may be requested.
+You can’t afford to inject confusion into the project at this stage, so it’s essential that the official process for your review is incredibly transparent and clear.

 2. Take your time

-Now that the finish line is in sight, it can be very tempting to rush toward it with arms outstretched in victory.
-But now is the time to be methodical and cautious – slowly work your way through your project completion template and resist the temptation for premature celebration.
-The project will be wrapped up before you know it!
+Now that the finish line is in sight, it can be very tempting to rush toward it, with arms outstretched in victory.
+But now is the time to be methodical and cautious with great quality management practices.

 3. Share feedback

 With the project wrapping up, this is the perfect time to share feedback on performance with the rest of your team.
 This can galvanize and motivate them, making sure that they give this last final push to the project.
 You can also take this opportunity to excite them for the future and the next big project.